u-eff-gee/nutr/README.md

 * [Geant4 10.6 and its prerequisites](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/InstallationGuide/html/gettingstarted.html).
 It is assumed that Geant4 is installed in `G4_INSTALL_DIR`.
 If the low-energy nuclear data (LEND) for Geant4 have been downloaded and the `G4LENDDATA` environment variable has been set, then `nutr` can automatically use them.
 * A compiler that supports the [C++20](https://en.cppreference.com/w/cpp/20) standard.
 * [GNU Scientific Library (GSL)](https://www.gnu.org/software/gsl/)
-* [ROOT 6](https://root.cern.ch/) is optional for building some tests of `nutr`.
-However, since the output is written in the ROOT format by default, it is highly recommended.
+* [ROOT 6](https://root.cern.ch/) is optional, but since the output is written in the ROOT format by default, it is highly recommended.
 * [Doxygen](http://www.doxygen.nl/index.html) and its [requirements for typesetting LaTeX](http://www.doxygen.nl/manual/formulas.html) formulas (optional)
 * [python3](https://www.python.org/) to import the angular correlation function wrappers in python code, and the [matplotlib](https://matplotlib.org/) and [numpy](https://numpy.org/) packages to be able to reproduce the test plots (optional).